kevbchan/Projects-by-Chan/README.md

 # Projects-by-Chan
-Some Python projects that I have worked on and finished using my skills from my python coding class
+Some Python projects that I have worked on and completed using skills that I learned from my python coding class!